 IMPORTANT NOTE REGARDING THE PROJECT PROPOSAL

 The character count includes spaces.
 When filling out the application, it is recommended you first do your proposal in a word program to ensure you can easily modify and count the number of characters, then copy and paste the final piece into the document.
 It may require some modification once it is pasted into the application.
-Of course, you are welcome to type directly into the document if you prefer.
+Or you can type directly into the document if you prefer.

 Though you may feel you don’t have enough space to say all you would like to in your proposal, remember that the ability to be concise yet comprehensive is a skill needed not only for this application, but many others for professional schools, graduate schools, and employment positions.
 The committee will look at not only the content of the proposal, but also the quality of writing when reviewing applications.
 The questions for the proposal do not need to be directly answered in order.
 Rather, the committee wishes to see that you have addressed them somewhere in your answer.